dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/change-detection.md

 Local detection of changes for a single entity can be triggered explicitly by calling <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.DetectChanges?displayProperty=nameWithType>.

 > [!NOTE]
-> Local detect changes can miss some changes to the entity if these happen as cascading actions resulting from changes to other entities in the graph.
+> Local detect changes can miss some changes that a full detection would fine.
+This happens when cascading actions resulting from undetected changes to other entities have an impact on the entity in question.
 In such situations the application may need to force a full scan of all entities by explicitly calling <xref:Microsoft.EntityFrameworkCore.ChangeTracking.ChangeTracker.DetectChanges?displayProperty=nameWithType>.

 ### Disabling automatic change detection